 1. Server Architecture

-SVN users check out files and commit changes back to the server.
+Git software is installed on a workstation and acts as a client and a server.
+Every developer has a local copy of the full version history of the project on their individual machine.
 Git changes happen locally.
-The advantage is that the developer doesn’t have to be connected all the time.
+So, the developer doesn’t have to be connected all the time.
 Once all the files are downloaded to the developer’s workstation, local operations are faster.

 When it comes to Git vs. SVN performance, the client-server model of SVN outperforms with larger files and codebases.

 Many teams have switched from SVN to Helix Core.
 That's because Helix Core delivers greater speed, scale, and security (and you can still use Git).
 See for yourself why SVN users switch.
 Try Helix Core for free for up to 5 users.

 2. Git vs. SVN Branching

 SVN branches are created as directories inside a repository.
 This directory structure is the core pain point with SVN branching.
 When the branch is ready, you commit back to the trunk.

 Of course, you’re not the only one merging changes.
 Your version of the trunk might not reflect developers’ branches.
 This means conflicts, missing files, and jumbled changes riddle your branch.